 There is little need to respond because A) you don’t know what the hell they’re talking about and B) by the time you generate a response, the Cryptic One has already come up with their own answer.
 Much like the Closet Smart-Ass, the Cryptic One’s emails generate more unnecessary reply alls, as people give thirty interpretations of the original message.

 Usually an administrator, the Paranoia Prompter mass messages a vague criticism or warning that’s intended for just a few people.
 Examples include:

 I'm noticing a few of you aren't following the handbook on tardies.

 I'd like you all to revisit the teacher dress code in your staff handbook.

-We had thirteen errors on that last fire drill.
+We had thirteen errors during that last fire drill.

 No matter how upstanding of a teacher you are, the Paranoia Prompter will make you question everything about your existence.

-There are endless other roles—the Devil’s Annoying Advocate, the Enthusiastic Newbie, Technologicas Ignoramus—but the above 9 are the most important roles to identify and curb.
+There are endless other roles—the Devil’s Annoying Advocate, the Enthusiastic Newbie, the Technologicas Ignoramus—but I’d argue the nine described above are the most common.